mtjyobna/mtjyobna/README.md

 ### Hi there! 👋

-I'm Jyobna -  a Product Manager, currenlty leading a 0-to-1 development of a health & fitness app.
+I'm Jyobna based in Bengaluru, India.
+I am a Product Manager, currently leading a 0-to-1 development of a health & fitness app.

 **How to reach me**:
 - [Twitter](https://twitter.com/jyobna)